-Elliott Waves Theory – How to Use the Apex of an Expanding Triangle
+How to Use the Apex in Expanding Triangles

 When dealing with triangles, there are some general things to consider.
-Such things are happening in all triangles, no matter the type, and refer to the measured move, the b-d trendline retest, or the apex of a triangle.
-The very notion of the apex of a triangle is somehow a mystery for many traders when in reality is such a simple and powerful tool to use.
-As mentioned in the previous article dedicated to triangles, the a-c and b-d trend lines are the ones that define the nature of a triangle.
-If the a-c and b-d trend lines are contracting, or moving towards a common point on the right side of the chart, the triangle is called a contracting one.
-On the other hand, if the two trend lines are expanding, the triangle is called an expanding one.
-The apex represents the intersection point of the two trend lines.
-In other words, when the a-c and b-d trend lines are meeting, that point is called the apex of a triangle.
-While it is more common for the apex to form on the right side of a chart as contracting triangles are forming more often, the apex of an expanding triangle has many applications as well.
-Only the fact that is actually forming on the left side of the chart doesn’t mean that the information provided is useless.
+Such things happen in all triangles, no matter what the type, and refer to the measured move, the b–d trendline retest, or the apex of a triangle.
+The very notion of the apex of a triangle is somehow a mystery for many traders, when in reality it is such a simple and powerful tool to use.
+As mentioned in the previous article dedicated to triangles, the a–c and b–d trendlines are the ones that define the nature of a triangle.
+If the a–c and b–d trendlines are contracting, or moving towards a common point on the right side of the chart, the triangle is called a contracting one.
+On the other hand, if the two trendlines are expanding, the triangle is called an expanding one.
+The apex represents the intersection point of the two trendlines.
+In other words, when the a–c and b–d trendlines meet, that point is called the apex of a triangle.
+While it is more common for the apex to form on the right side of a chart, as contracting triangles form more often, the apex of an expanding triangle has many applications as well.
+The mere fact that it actually forms on the left side of the chart doesn’t mean that the information provided is useless.

 Ways to Use the Apex in an Expanding Triangle

 Because the two trendlines are obviously expanding, as the name of the triangle suggests, it means that the apex will be found on the left side of the chart.
 To be more exact, the apex is to be found before the actual expanding triangle time-wise.
 There are many ways to trade and interpret future price action based on the apex that formed in the past, and, basically, this is what technical analysis is: forecasting future patterns based on information that happened in the past.
 In this way, the apex of an expanding triangle is the perfect example of how technical analysis works.